PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Method

 \section{Method}

 In this section, we introduce the framework of \pokh.
-Compared to previous approaches, our model focuses on solving multi-hop questions based on KHs by generating and dynamically refining reasoning plans that consist of subquestions of the original question, and retrieving knowledge guided by reasoning paths in the KHs.
-The framework of \pokh consists of four main components.
-We outline its workflow in Figure \ref{fig:workflow}.
+As illustrated in Figure \ref{fig:workflow}, PRoH operates in four stages: Graph anchoring, Planning, Reasoning with Graph retrieval, and Final answer generation.
+It generates and dynamically refines reasoning plans that consist of subquestions decomposed from the original question, and retrieves knowledge from the KHs via exploring reasoning paths.